replicatedhq/docs/docs/kb/developer-resources/branding.md

 lastmod = "2016-07-01T00:00:00Z"
 title = "Branding Your Configuration Screen" weight = "999999"
-categories = [ "Knowledgebase", "Developer Resources" ]
+categories = [ "knowledgebase", "developer-resources" ]
 +++

 With the release of Replicated 1.2.73 you can now customize the look & feel of the